Charity, Unity and Fraternity are the First Three Degrees of the Knights of Columbus.

 Knights of Columbus Structure All members of the Knights of Columbus belong to a particular Council, and any group of at least thirty men may apply to found a new Council in their area.
 Our Knights at St. Patrick belong to St. Patrick Council 10567, which meets on the first Thursday of every month.

 The highest elected officer of each Council is the Grand Knight, who, with the other Council Officers, is elected by the membership each year.
-The current Grand Knight for Council 10567 is James Nelson.
+The current Grand Knight for Council 10567 is Don Byrd.

 The Grand Knight appoints various Program Directors and Chairmen to run the Council's activities for the year.
-With the exception of Membership activities, all Council activities fall into one of five Program Areas, each with a Director.
-The five Directors of Church Activities, Community Activities, Council Activities, Family Activities and Youth Activities report to a Programs Director.
+With the exception of Membership activities, all Council activities fall into one of four Program Areas, each with a Director.
+The four Directors of Faith Activities, Community Activities, Life Activities, and Family Activities report to a Programs Director.

 Several Councils within the same geographic area are grouped together in a District under the guidance of the District Deputy and his assistant, the District Warden.
-District Deputy for Council 10567 is Larry Cannon.
+District Deputy for Council 10567 is Louis J. Muro and District Warden is Larry Cannon.

 The District Officers are appointed by the State Deputy, the highest elected officer of the State Council.
-The current Alabama State Deputy is Griffin Shreves.
+The current Alabama State Deputy is Jason Esteve.

 State Officers and Program Chairmen are analogous to those at the Council level and coordinate the activities of all the Councils throughout the State.
 Each Spring, the State Deputy hosts a Convention to elect officers and conduct other State business.
 Every Grand Knight and one elected Delegate represent every Council in the state at this Convention.